 • Insomnia Difficulties falling asleep, frequent awakenings and hard to get back to sleep, early morning awakenings or difficulties getting out of bed, fatigue during the day, reduced mood or loss of interest, sleep related anxiety or frustration.
 (Using CBTi)

-• Supporting neurodivergent individuals- Adjustment to diagnosis, autistic burnout management, sensory needs management, communication preferences and styles, executive function, self-advocacy skills, co-morbid depression, anxiety and health conditions (e.g. Hypermobility spectrum disorders/Ehlers-Danlos Syndrome, gastrointestinal disorders, chronic pain)
+• Supporting neurodivergent individuals- I am a neurodiversity affirming clinician and take a strength and interests based approach with the aim to understand my client’s needs from their perspective and life experiences.
+I can help support adjustment to diagnosis, autistic burnout management, sensory needs management, communication preferences and styles, executive function, self-advocacy skills, co-morbid depression, anxiety and health conditions (e.g. Hypermobility spectrum disorders/Ehlers-Danlos Syndrome, gastrointestinal disorders, chronic pain)

 • Anxiety -Social anxiety, generalised anxiety, panic attacks, phobias.